Pistol Bags

 Cost Comparison

 Cost is always a factor when comparing two different products.
-For some, it’s the biggest factor but for others features, value, and durability are the key.
+For some, it’s the biggest factor, but features, value, and durability are the key for others.

 Surefire M600UStreamlight ProTac HL-X